 Types of Financial Aid

 There are different types of financial assistance available to single mothers, mainly through private sector organizations.
-These include:

 - The peaChic Grant – for businesswomen.
 A single mother, who may have a business idea or a business of her own, could get help to start or expand the business.
 Early applications are encouraged because only a limited number is accepted each grant period.

 - The Rockefeller Family Fund – this supports providing women with fair employment opportunities for an improved working experience.
 This would apply to single moms whose children are in school while they work away from home.

 - The Federal Pell Grant – for undergraduate students, with the maximum awarded amount of $4000+ being dependent on students’ financial need, school costs, length of course, and enrolment status.

 - The Federal Supplemental Educational Opportunity Grant – for undergraduates who need exceptional financial assistance.
 An award of between $100 and $4000 per year is given directly to the student, by the educational institution, at least once per term or twice per year.